GCash SMS Verification 2026: Philippines Digital Wallet Sign-up Decoded

 |---|---|---|

-| No SMS, balance refunded | Number outside Globe/Smart mobile range or HLR rejected | Buy a new PH number from SMS-Act |
+| No SMS, credits refunded | Number outside Globe/Smart mobile range or HLR rejected | Buy a new PH number from SMS-Act |

-| No SMS, balance held | Globe A2P queue congestion (peak hours 6-9pm PHT) | Wait 5 minutes, do not click resend |
+| No SMS, code pending | Globe A2P queue congestion (peak 6–9pm PHT) | Wait a few minutes; do not spam resend |

-| OTP arrives, code rejected | Code expired (GCash timeout ~5 min) | Reduce time between purchase and code entry |
+| OTP arrives, code rejected | Code expired (GCash codes expire within minutes) | Reduce the gap between purchase and entry |

-| "Number already in use" | Number in 90-day GCash deduplication window | Buy a new number |
+| "Number already in use" | Number in the GCash deduplication window | Buy a new number |

-| eKYC fails on PhilSys card | Photo too dark, glare, name mismatch | Re-shoot with bright diffused light, match exact name |
+| eKYC fails on ID | Photo too dark, glare, or name mismatch | Re-shoot in bright diffuse light, match the exact name |

-| eKYC fails on liveness selfie | Wearing glasses, hat, low light | Remove glasses, even lighting |
+| eKYC fails on selfie | Glasses, hat, low light | Remove accessories, use even lighting |

-| Account stuck at tier 0 | eKYC not submitted or rejected | Submit valid PH ID; without it, tier 0 is the ceiling |
+| Stuck at Basic tier | eKYC not submitted or rejected | Submit a valid PH government ID; without it, Basic is the ceiling |

-Step-by-step: PH-resident GCash sign-up with SMS-Act number
+Step-by-step: GCash sign-up with an SMS-Act number

-Get an SMS-Act Philippines number
+Get an SMS-Act number

-- Search service
+- Search the service

-Use a Philippines network
+Use a matching network

 Download GCash and start sign-up

-Receive OTP
+Receive the OTP

 Set MPIN and email

-Submit eKYC for tier 1
+Submit eKYC for Fully Verified

 GCash sub-services — what each requires beyond phone

-| Sub-service | What it does | Beyond-phone requirements |
+| Sub-service | What it does | Beyond-phone requirement |

 |---|---|---|

-| GCash Pay | QR-based merchant payment | Tier 1 minimum |
+| GCash Pay (QR Ph) | Merchant payment | Fully Verified |

-| Send Money | P2P transfer | Tier 1 minimum |
+| Send Money | P2P transfer | Fully Verified |

-| Cash-In | Load cash to wallet | Tier 1 + funding source |
+| Cash-In / Cash-Out | Fund or withdraw | Fully Verified + funding source |

-| GLoan | Personal loans | Tier 2 + credit assessment |
+| GLoan / GGives | Personal loans / installments | Fully Verified + GScore |

-| GLife | In-app games and mini-services | Tier 1 |
+| GLife | In-app mini-apps and services | Basic |

 Comparison: GCash vs Philippines peers

-| Wallet | Operator | Phone-gate flexibility | KYC strictness |
+| Wallet | Operator | Number policy | KYC |

 |---|---|---|---|

-| Maya (formerly PayMaya) | Voyager Innovations | PH-only number | BSP Circular 1108 strict |
+| Maya (formerly PayMaya) | Voyager Innovations (PLDT) | PH number | BSP e-money KYC, strict |

-| ShopeePay PH | Sea Group | PH-only number | BSP Circular 1108 strict |
+| ShopeePay PH | Sea Group | PH number | BSP e-money KYC, strict |

-| GrabPay PH | Grab Holdings | PH-only number | BSP Circular 1108 strict |
+| GrabPay PH | Grab Holdings | PH number | BSP e-money KYC, strict |

-| Coins.ph | Gotyme / Coins.ph Inc. | PH-only number | BSP + SEC crypto rules |
+| Coins.ph | Coins.ph Inc. | PH number | BSP + SEC crypto rules |

 Why GCash requires phone verification